Japan City Guides: Kumamoto

 The 24 rooms of the mansion open to the public contain Edo Period furniture including a rare clock, lacquerware and items of clothing.

-The kitchen has a number of original pots and pans and such a large samurai mansion remains one of the few left in the country.
+The kitchen has a number of original pots and pans as well as an original kamado stove, and such a large samurai mansion remains one of the few left in the country.

 Kumamoto Prefectural Art Museum Chibajo Annex